polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     $user = New-AzureADUser -DisplayName $userName -userPrincipalName "$userName@$domainName" -PasswordProfile $passwordProfile -AccountEnabled $true -MailNickName $userName
     ```

-### Task 6: Join Windows Sever 2019 Azure VMs to the Azure AD DS domain
+### Task 6: Join Windows Server 2019 Azure VMs to the Azure AD DS domain

 In this task, you will join all of the Windows Server 2019 Azure VMs you deployed earlier in this exercise to the Active Directory domain contoso.com.